moatboy/moatboy.github.io/docs/NVDA.md

 Nvidia possesses a **moderate** economic moat, built upon a combination of factors:

-{: .important}
+{: .important }

 ### Sources of Competitive Advantage
 *   **Network Effect**: NVIDIA benefits from a network effect in AI, where a larger number of developers and researchers use the CUDA platform.
 This means more applications, training, and tooling becomes available.
 This further reinforces NVIDIA's platform, as more and more people are attracted to use the platform, and making it difficult to replace.
+{: .new }
-*   **Intangible Assets**{: .new } :NVIDIA has strong brand value, which is valuable among the enthusiasts.
+*   **Intangible Assets** :NVIDIA has strong brand value, which is valuable among the enthusiasts.
 Furthermore, NVIDIA has a very extensive portfolio of technology and products backed up by patents.
 *  **High Switching Costs:** NVIDIA's highly optimized software and hardware ecosystem increases switching costs for customers and users.
 Existing systems and software built on NVIDIA infrastructure is a strong lock-in effect.

-{: .warning}
+{: .warning }

 ### Risks to the Moat
 *  **Technological Disruption**: Due to rapid innovation in technology and AI, it's possible that new technologies may bypass or diminish the advantages of NVIDIA's current platforms.
 *   **Increasing Competition:** While not as effective as NVIDIA in current benchmarks, competitors like AMD are working on competing hardware and software, and also Hyperscalers like Google, Amazon, and Microsoft are trying to minimize their reliance on NVIDIA hardware by making their own AI chips.
 This could lead to lower profits for NVIDIA in the long term.